googlecartographer/rfcs/text/0000-cloud-based-mapping.md

 #### cartographer_grpc

-We introduce a new binary,  *cartographer_grpc*, in the *cartographer* repo, which offers the cartographer gRPC service - essentially a (flattened) gRPC representation of the `MapBuilder` interface.
+We introduce a new binary,  *cartographer_grpc*, in the *cartographer* repo, which offers the cartographer gRPC service - essentially a gRPC representation of the `MapBuilder` interface.
 This binary runs both on agent and cloud albeit with different runtime configuration.
 Depending on its configuration it acts both as gRPC server and client.
 It can be configured to